Michigan Technological University Winter Carnival: Busses

 Winter Carnival brought the mostly male student population of the predominantly engineering college of Michigan Tech visits from girlfriends downstate.
 In 1963, the ratio of men to women students at Michigan Tech was 25:1.
 The Winter Carnival Pictorial noted in 1964 that the coed population is increasing each year, but remains predominantly a man's school.
-Despite the offerings of Suomi (a local liberal arts college), St. Joseph's (a nursing school), and the local high schools, the Techman who invites his girl from home is often the rule rather than the exception.
-In order to accommodate this fact, the Student Council sponsored chartered busses from Detroit, Chicago, and New.
-York.
+In order to accommodate this fact, the Student Council sponsored chartered busses from Detroit, Chicago, and New York.
 For a few short days "the books and slide rules are forgotten - stag parties are set aside - and Tech looks almost like many imagine a liberal arts school might.".
 As of the fall semester in 2021, the total enrollment at Michigan Technological University is 6,977.
-Of those students, 2,054 of them were females (an all-time high); which means female students make up about 29% of the enrollment at Michigan Tech.
+Of those students, 2,054 of them were women (an all-time high); which means female students make up about 29% of the enrollment at Michigan Tech.
 The chartered bus service was discontinued.